 - Set any of the following under Advanced:

 - Enable Timestamp Parsing.
 This option is selected by default.
 If it's deselected, no timestamp information is parsed at all.

 - Timestamp Format.
-By default, Sumo Logic will automatically detect the timestamp format of your logs.
-However, you can manually specify a timestamp format for a Source.
+By default, Sumo will automatically detect the timestamp format of your logs.
+However, you can manually specify a timestamp format for a source.
 See Timestamps, Time Zones, Time Ranges, and Date Formats for more information.

 Choosing TCP or UDP

-When you configure a Syslog Source, you will need to choose a transfer protocol, either TCP or UDP.
-If your syslog-enabled devices have already been configured using TCP or UDP, choose the same protocol.
+When you configure a syslog source, you choose a transfer protocol, either TCP or UDP.
+If your syslog-enabled hosts or devices have already been configured using TCP or UDP, choose the same protocol.
 If you are just setting up your devices, your first choice should probably be TCP.

 UDP is a streaming protocol that makes no guarantees of delivery, and as such, log messages may be dropped or arrive out of order.
 However, in return for this lack of guarantee, UDP does not create the same kind of network and CPU overhead that is created by the TCP protocol.
 In reality, in most networks, UDP is reliable enough for mission-critical use, however, there may be situations where network traffic storms might cause messages to be dropped or arrive out of order.
 If this is an unacceptable risk for you, then choose TCP.